mikrono/tModLoaderWiki_kr_ko/Developing-with-Notepad-Plus-Plus.md

 * **compile_with_eac** --- whether to compile with eac instructions
 * **make_logs** --- whether to write info to log files

 Note: an easier setup is possible having 1 superscript and calling it from within your mod source folder.
-However, this requires batch scripting knowledge so I didn't opt for it.
+However, this requires that the user knows batch scripting so I didn't opt for it.

 To run the compile script and build the mod, right click the `COMPILE_run_build.bat` script in the directory tree and click 'Run by system' as shown: